 However, the four steps have many more details, so let us dive into the details.

-In the first phase, a paste is made with a mixture of multiple raw materials, which contains silicon carbide powder, dispersant, and solvent.
-It is crucial to use the correct raw materials and quantities to obtain consistent, high-quality membranes.
+The first step of the production process is to make a paste with a mixture of multiple raw materials containing silicon carbide powder, dispersant, and solvent.
+Using the correct raw materials and quantities is crucial to obtain consistent, high-quality membranes.
 The mix is homogenized thoroughly before a binder is added to strengthen the mechanical stability of the membrane.

-The silicon carbide mix is extruded to the correct shape and cut at the right length in the second phase.
+In the next step, the silicon carbide mix is extruded to the correct shape and cut at the right length.
 It is imperative to extrude the coarse membrane support to produce even the most complex geometries when the mixture is wet.
-The membrane substrate can be extruded in customized geometries, beneficial for various filtration applications.
-Likewise, the membrane support must be smooth and homogeneous in order to obtain high flux and mechanical strength.
+The membrane substrate can be extruded in customized geometries, which is beneficial for various filtration applications.
+Likewise, the membrane support must be smooth and homogeneous to obtain high flux and mechanical strength.
 Once the correct geometry is obtained, the membrane substrate should dry.
-If it is not dried sufficiently, the membrane shape might be damaged, which will lead to a malfunctioning membrane.
+If it is not dried sufficiently, the membrane shape might be damaged, leading to a malfunctioning membrane.
 Thus, it is essential to obtain complete dryness to have a stable and firm ceramic membrane substrate.

-Thus, the method should be chosen based on its simplicity, the membrane geometry, and the filtration range the membrane operates within.
-Moreover, more layers can be added to produce upper layers with higher selectivity.
-Typically, up to four coating layers can be added to the membrane substrate.
+Thus, the method should be chosen based on its simplicity, the membrane geometry, and the filtration range it operates within.
+Furthermore, more layers can be added to produce upper layers with higher selectivity.
+Typically, the membrane substrate can add up to four coating layers.

-Afterward, the membrane should dry again to obtain a consistent coating layer.
-It is essential to get an even coating layer because an uneven layer will make different parts of one membrane perform differently.
+In fine, the membrane should dry again to obtain an even coating layer.
+This is essential because an uneven layer will make different parts of one membrane perform differently.

-In the fourth step, the ceramic membrane is burned in a high-temperature furnace with an inert atmosphere of up to 2100 ˚C for 2-3 days.
-This process provides durable physical and chemical properties.
+The process’ fourth part includes burning the ceramic membranes in a high-temperature furnace with an inert atmosphere of up to 2100°C for 2-3 days.
+The process provides durable physical and chemical properties.

-In comparison, oxide-based membranes are merely sintered in a furnace of 1200-1600°C. It is the high sintering temperature of up to 2100 ˚C as well as the duration of 2-3 days that heavily add to the production costs of ceramic membranes and make the industrial-scale production of SiC membranes costly.
+In comparison, oxide-based membranes are merely sintered in a furnace of 1200-1600°C. The high sintering temperature of up to 2100°Cas well as the duration of 2-3 days, heavily add to ceramic membranes’ production costs and make the industrial-scale production of SiC membranes costly.
 Still, the high sintering temperature is necessary to achieve the desired physical and chemical properties of a SiC membrane.